data-lessons/library-git-DEPRECATED/Git_lesson.md

 * new repository
 * give it a name

+Github will ask you to create README.md and add a license.
+Do not do it for now.
-once we have made our repository we still need to link the repository we have on our computer and the one we've just made.
+Once we have made our repository we still need to link the repository we have on our computer and the one we've just made.

 ~~~
 $ git remote add origin <name of your repo.git>